JohnnyInArt/computer-architectures-project/README.md

 ## License

-Distributed under the GNU GENERAL PUBLIC LICENSE.
+Distributed under the GNU General Public License v3.0 .
 See [LICENSE.txt](LICENSE) for more information.